Aider-AI/aider/aider/website/docs/config/adv-model-settings.md

     max_tokens: 8192
 ```

-These settings will be merged with any model-specific settings, with the model-specific settings taking precedence for any conflicts.
+These settings will be merged with any model-specific settings, with the
+`aider/extra_params` settings taking precedence for any direct conflicts.

+### Example model settings

 Below are all the pre-configured model settings to give a sense for the settings which are supported.